-As the old adage goes, if it ain’t broke, don’t fix it.
-This is one of the most common refrains in the business world, and in many situations it’s the right way to go.
-But when it comes to technology and your cyber security in Rochester, NY, it can represent the potential for danger.
+“If it’s not broken, don’t fix it.”
+This is one of the most common refrains in the business world, and in many situations it’s the right answer.
+When it comes to technology, though, such an attitude can represent the potential for danger.
 Consider a few anecdotes:

-In 2014, hackers broke in to the federal government’s Office of Personnel Management and stole a treasure trove of personally identifiable information—all because the OPM’s computers had out-of-date encryption techniques, cyber security and administrative logins that hadn’t yet been subjected to the extra security step of two-factor authentication.
+In 2014, hackers broke in to the federal government’s Office of Personnel Management and stole a treasure trove of personally identifiable information — all because the OPM’s computers had out-of-date encryption techniques and administrative log-ins hadn’t yet been subjected to the extra security step of two-factor authentication.

-And earlier this year, cyber criminals announced that the data from 5 million credit cards was swiped from Saks Fifth Avenue and Lord & Taylor stores across North America.
+And just last week, cybercriminals announced that the data from 5 million credit cards was swiped from Saks Fifth Avenue and Lord & Taylor stores across North America.
 Details are still forthcoming, but it appears this data was accumulated from swipe-card transactions, which upload the full contents of magnetic credit card data to a payment processing terminal instead of relying on newer and more secure chip transactions.

 What does all this mean for your business, your hardware, your software, and your future?
-Below, CMIT Solutions has compiled three things to look for when considering a hardware, software or network firewall security upgrade, along with three ways that vulnerable older systems can represent a threat to your business’ success.
+Below, CMIT Solutions has compiled three things to look for when considering a hardware or software upgrade, along with three ways that vulnerable older systems can represent a threat to your business’ success.

 If your employees are getting more work done in the field, new smartphones, laptops and tablets with mobile-ready security options could be the right choice.
 If you need to provide better customer service, enhanced communication options might be necessary.